auroraai-bot-platform/platform/infra/aws/README.md

 The prefix consists of following parts:
 - Environment - e.g. DEMO
-- Stack Name  - e.g. BOTFRONT.sStack names should describe the containing functionality.
+- Stack Name  - e.g. BOTFRONT
+  - Stack names should describe the containing functionality.
 Stacks should describe a modular piece of functionality.

 Rules:
 - Each part should use only characters or numbers.
 E.g. `dev`, `compute`